How Much Do Large Language Models Know about Human Motion? A Case Study in 3D Avatar Control: Results and Analysis

 \subsection{Complete Animation Generation}

 We compare LLMs' complete generation performance under \textit{piece\_by\_piece} high-level planning and \textit{hierarchical} low-level planning.
-As shown in Table \ref{tab:results_complete_generation_0}, LLMs maintain their relative rankings from the low-level planning results in Table \ref{tab:results_low_level_planning}.
-While GPT-3.5-turbo largely outperforms Llama-3.1-70B in BPPA, both achieve similar WBS, likely because human evaluators assign similarly low scores when animation quality falls below a certain threshold.
-The best performing LLM, Claude 3.5 Sonnet, scores 1.28 points below the oracle animations, indicating considerable room for improvement in motion understanding.
-The averaged kappa of 0.531 corresponds to moderate agreement according to \citet{kappa_interpretation}'s scale.
-Most pairwise comparisons fall in the moderate to substantial agreement range (0.41--0.80), as shown in Figure \ref{fig:agreement_overall_scores}.
-We hypothesize this moderate agreement stems from the inherent uncertainty in human motion, where people can move and express themselves in various valid ways.
+As shown in Table \ref{tab:results_complete_generation_0}, LLMs mostly maintain their relative rankings from BPPA (Table \ref{tab:results_low_level_planning}) when evaluated with WBS, except for GPT-3.5-turbo and Llama-3.1-70B's rankings are reversed in Gemini 2.5 Pro evaluation.
+While GPT-3.5-turbo largely outperforms Llama-3.1-70B in BPPA, both achieve similarly low WBS, likely because evaluators assign similarly low scores when animation quality falls below a certain threshold.
+The best performing LLM, Claude 3.5 Sonnet, scores well below the oracle animations, indicating considerable room for motion understanding improvement.

+To quantify alignment between human and model evaluations for WBS scoring, we report a Pearson correlation coefficient of 0.585 ($p = 2.24 \times 10^{-12}$), a Spearman correlation coefficient of 0.597 ($p = 6.15 \times 10^{-13}$), and a Krippendorff’s alpha of 0.578.
+We also observe that Gemini 2.5 Pro tends to produce more conservative and averaged scores compared to human evaluators --- it assigns notably lower scores to oracle animations with a difference of 0.6, while assigning comparatively higher scores to LLM-generated motions.
+For the inter-annotator agreement, WBS achieves a moderate kappa of 0.531.~\footnote{Most human agreement pairs fall in the moderate to substantial agreement range (0.41--0.80), as shown in Figure \ref{fig:agreement_overall_scores}.} We hypothesize this moderate agreement stems from the inherent uncertainty in human motion, where people can move and express themselves in various valid ways.